rahool/server-auth-starter/README.md

 Authorization : Bearer <ACCESS_TOKEN_RECIEVED_AFTER_SIGNIN>
 ```

-Database connect url and token secret is stored in `.env` file
+Database connect url and token secret are stored in `.env` file.
+**dotenv** node module is used to loads environment variables from a .env file into process.env

 # setup